Eric Holder Charged With Murder In Nipsey Hussle Case

 Authorities revealed that prior to the shooting, Nipsey Hussle and Eric Holder, who were acquainted with one another, had multiple conversations outside the aforementioned clothing store on Sunday.
 Holder eventually left but returned with a handgun and shot Nipsey.
 The two got into an argument earlier that day, though law enforcement declined to divulge additional details regarding their relationship.

 As the Associated Press notes, Holder pleaded no contest to possession of a loaded firearm back in 2012.
 He was sentenced to six months in jail and three years of probation.
 Aside from the charges of murder and attempted murder, Eric was also charged with possession of a firearm, since he was a convicted felon.
-If he is found guilty of on any of the murder charges, he could be sentenced to life in prison.
+If he is found guilty of any of the murder charges, he could be sentenced to life in prison.

 BREAKING: Murder charge filed against man accused of fatally shooting rapper Nipsey Hussle. https://t.co/iAhogxKy1l